OriTian/JULES-tutorial/scripts/setup/README.md

 # Setting up and building JULES on the group's EC2 instance

-No JASMIN account needed.
-The group has a small AWS EC2 instance (Amazon Linux 2023, t3.micro) set up for this — ask in the group for the `.pem` key and the instance's public DNS name.
+The group has a small AWS EC2 instance
+(Amazon Linux 2023, t3.micro) set up for this.

 ## 1. Connect